merryt/googleDrive_to_JAM/markdown/prime-number-sieve.md

 }

 We then create an array called *primes* and populate it with the number 1 as our first prime.
 We then cycle through the arrbucket checking to see if that value is true of false, if its still false we know its prime.
 So as a prime number we push it to the array of primes.
 After we have it added to the array of primes we cycle through the bucket flipping every multiple of that number to true.
-For more information about the math behind this check out [the wiki page]{.underline}
+For more information about the math behind this check out [the wiki page]

 var primes = \[1\]